Welcome to the University of Bristol. At the University you'll have access to a range of IT facilities to help you in your work.

 About IT Services

 IT Services provides support to staff and students via the IT Service Desk, 6 zonal IT support teams and Telephone Services.
-In addition IT Services supports the activity of the University through the management of a robust infrastructure and systems development.
-We also support teaching and research through the Advanced Computing Research Centre and the Institute for Learning and Research Technology.
+In addition, IT Services supports the activity of the University through the management of a robust infrastructure and systems development.
+We also support teaching and research through the Advanced Computing Research Centre and Research IT.
+Please see the Service Catalogue for the range of services provided, or links on the Information for staff page.

 Note: some of the documents on this webpage are in PDF format.
 In order to view a PDF you will need Adobe Acrobat Reader